 Traditionally, once a candle has been dedicated to a certain purpose, it burns to the end.
 But many witches prefer to melt the remaining candle wax or reuse a voodoo doll (for example with a new hairstyle), to use them again in another ritual.

-It is better to follow your instincts, your budget and the rules of your personal practice.
-In fact, a person who usually recycles and reuses things in his daily life, can also do it with witchcraft.
+It is better to follow your instincts, your budget and the rules of your practice.
+A person who usually recycles and reuses things in his daily life, can also do it with witchcraft.

 What to do with the ashes of a ritual?